JonathanMEdwards/subtext10/doc/language.md

 array{0} &()      // this will insert 0
 ```

 A generic function is one with an input containing `anything`.
 The function can be called with any input value where the `anything` occurs.
 Every call of a generic function will recompute the input default values based on the actual input values before becoming the value from the call.
 Inputs to the call are type-checked against those new defaults.
 Note that type checking is still static: every call to a generic function gets statically checked — types can not vary dynamically, only across different call-sites.
-It is notable that we acheive parametric types without introducing an explicitly parametric type system with type variables like `<T>`, which are notoriously baffling to beginners.
+It is notable that we obtain parametric types without introducing an explicitly parametric type system with type variables like `<T>`, which are notoriously baffling to beginners.
 Yet unlike template meta-programming, we retain static type checking at call sites for comprehensible errors.

 # Appendix: Deferred features